There’s never been a better time to start an online business: In, 2022 88% of all online shoppers perform online research before buying a product

 The sheer popularity of big online marketplaces means you should certainly consider maintaining a presence on them.
 But this should be secondary to creating your own made-to-measure website where you can really stand out and tell your story.
 There are user-friendly tools out there that allow you to do this with a degree of customisation.

-At UENI, all of our customers receive a mobile-friendly, responsive website with unlimited hosting, professionally-written AI-generated content, online booking functionality, the ability to accept card payments and sell products, plus free Google My Business verification.
+At UENI, all of our customers receive a mobile-friendly, responsive website with unlimited hosting, professionally-written AI-generated content, online booking functionality, the ability to accept card payments and sell products, plus free Google Business profile verification.

 Moving away from platforms means you get rid of the middleman.
 This creates opportunities for direct sales and really allows you the freedom to create your own brand.
 Consistent branding will make your business instantly more memorable and recognisable, helping it stand out and improving your chances of repeat sales.